Rupert Everett

-Rupert James Hector Everett (/ˈɛvərɪt/; born 29 May 1959) is an English actor, director and producer.
-Everett first came to public attention in 1981 when he was cast in Julian Mitchell's play and subsequent film Another Country (1984) as a gay pupil at an English public school in the 1930s; the role earned him his first BAFTA Award nomination.
+Rupert James Hector Everett (/ˈɛvərɪt/; born 29 May 1959) is an English actor.
+He first came to public attention in 1981 when he was cast in Julian Mitchell's play and subsequent film Another Country (1984) as a gay pupil at an English public school in the 1930s; the role earned him his first BAFTA Award nomination.
 He received a second BAFTA nomination and his first Golden Globe Award nomination for his role in My Best Friend's Wedding (1997), followed by a second Golden Globe nomination for An Ideal Husband (1999).
+He voiced Prince Charming in the animated films Shrek 2 (2004) and Shrek the Third (2007).
+He also played John Lamont/Mr. Barron in Miss Peregrine's Home for Peculiar Children (2016).